wlanslovenija/datastream/docs/reference.rst

     median of all timestamps

-.. method:: first(key: f)
+.. method:: first(key: a, is the first in the alphabet)

-    first timestamp in the interval
+    the first timestamp of all datapoints

-.. method:: last(key: l)
+.. method:: last(key: z, is the last in the alphabet)

-    last timestamp in the interval
+    the last timestamp of all datapoints

 Exceptions